jricardo-um/analisis-datos-omicos-trabajo-2/fase_2/mers_cov/Drafting_of_the_paper.md

 The study also revealed that the S protein of MERS-CoV specifically binds to cleavages 4 and 5 of the β-propeller domain of DPP4.
 This binding occurs due to complementarity of charges and shapes at the binding interface.
 The positive charges on the outer surface of DPP4 blades 4 and 5 interact with the negative charges on the surface of the virus S-protein, while the short alpha helix between DPP4 blades 4 and 5 binds to the concave, hydrophobic surface of the S-protein.

 Furthermore, the enzymatic site of DPP4 was found to be far from the binding site of the MERS-CoV S protein, which explains why DPP4 enzyme inhibitors do not block virus entry into cells.
 Finally, the importance of structural differences between DPP4 and the ACE2 receptor in determining cell tropism and pathogenesis of MERS-CoV and SARS-CoV in living hosts is discussed.

+# Work and study to find reservoirs of the Mers-Cov virus

 MERS-CoV can cause a wide range of respiratory symptoms, ranging from mild cold-like symptoms to severe pneumonia with respiratory failure, and in some cases, death.
 Patients with chronic illnesses or weakened immune systems are at higher risk for severe complications.